Last updated: 2026-04-20

 The 2022 Nissan Altima earns an Excellent 83/100 reliability score.
 2022 is year 4 of the Sixth generation (L34).

-Its complaint rate (1.4 per 10k sold) sits below the Sedan segment average, and most owners report a trouble-free ownership experience.
+At 1.4 per 10,000 vehicles sold, its complaint rate sits below the Sedan segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2023 Nissan Altima, which scored 1 points higher.
 See also the 2021 Nissan Altima for an earlier comparison.